dxmnlxrdd/Ligma-Optimizer/README.md

 Packed with FREE apps, optimizers, and tweaks you can choose to install!

 (No forced installs — YOU decide.)
+<sub>the app is run as Administrator?
+Dont worry its not a virus, it just used only to create restore point </sub></sup>

 If you're a gamer, this can massively boost your FPS!